Weatherall Institute of Molecular Medicine: MRC MHU group leaders

-MRC Human Immunology Unit
+MRC Translational Immune Discovery Unit (formerly Human Immunology Unit)

-Founded in 1998, the MRC Human Immunology Unit (MRC HIU) focuses on researching fundamental and translational immunology.
+Founded in 1998 as the MRC Human Immunology Unit (MRC HIU), the MRC Translational Immune Discovery Unit (MRC TIDU) focuses on researching the molecular pathogenesis of immune-mediated diseases.
+In 2023, The MRC HIU rebranded to be called the MRC TIDU.
 Research within the unit aims to increase our understanding of how the human immune system functions throughout life, particularly the response to infection and cancer.
 Their work contributes to the development of treatments for cancer, autoimmune diseases and infections.
 The unit works in collaboration with the NHS and industry, along with charities, including Wellcome and Cancer Research UK.

-During the COVID-19 pandemic of the 2020s, MRC HIU research several treatments for COVID-19 and SARS-CoV-2 infections, including therapeutics, and prophylactic vaccines.
-The HIU and the Pirbright Institute studied the Oxford RBD-SpyVLP vaccine, a virus-like particle (VLP)-based vaccine targeting the spike glycoprotein receptor-binding domain (RBD).
+During the COVID-19 pandemic of the 2020s, the MRC HIU (now the MRC TIDU) researched several treatments for COVID-19 and SARS-CoV-2 infections, including therapeutics, and prophylactic vaccines.
+The HIU (now TIDU) and the Pirbright Institute studied the Oxford RBD-SpyVLP vaccine, a virus-like particle (VLP)-based vaccine targeting the spike glycoprotein receptor-binding domain (RBD).